SummaryRead the full fact sheet

 In the case of team midwifery, a small team of midwives (usually 6 to 8) will jointly care for you during your pregnancy, labour, birth and after the birth.
 In a caseload midwifery program, a known primary midwife (usually with a secondary backup midwife providing cover and assistance) will care for you throughout this time.
 In both programs, collaboration agreements with hospital doctors are in place, in case there are complications with the birth and care needs to be escalated.

 There are two ways to become a midwife in Victoria.
-The first is to complete a Bachelor of Midwifery, which is a three-year undergraduate degree for students who do not already have a nursing qualification.
+The first is to complete a Bachelor of Midwifery, which is a 3-year undergraduate degree for students who do not already have a nursing qualification.
 The other way is to complete a Bachelor of Nursing degree followed by a Graduate Diploma or Master of Midwifery.
 These programs generally go for 12–18 months.

 The word ‘doula’ comes from Greek and means ‘woman’s servant’.
 Public hospitals in Victoria do not employ doulas, so they must be hired directly by the pregnant woman.